IBM/AI-on-Power-Level3/docs/index.md

 There are 4 main parts to this demonstration as you can see on the left panel:

-* Lab setup - How to provision and setup the lab env for the hands-on demos
+* Lab setup - How to provision and setup the lab env for the hands-on demos.

-* Lab 1 – Deploy a Large Language Model (LLM) on Power10 - Deploy a LLM on Power10 and switch to a different LLM
+* Lab 1 – Deploy a Large Language Model (LLM) on Power10 - Deploy a LLM on Power10 and switch to a different LLM.

-* Lab 2 – Deploy Retrieval-Augmented Generation (RAG) on Power10 - RAG chatbot for domain specific question and answers
+* Lab 2 – Deploy Retrieval-Augmented Generation (RAG) on Power10 - RAG chatbot for domain specific question and answers.

-* Lab 3 – Deploy code LLM Power10 - Generate python, C code and Sequential Query Language (SQL) query using natural language
+* Lab 3 – Deploy code LLM Power10 - Generate python, C code and Sequential Query Language (SQL) query using natural language.

 ## Generative AI and LLMs overview